ADD A PHYSICS MINOR TO YOUR MATH MAJOR!

 Add a Minor in Physics

 Do you want to understand how the universe works?
-MIU’s minor in physics offers a comprehensive overview of the subject and how it connects to other fields, making it the perfect compliment to any major degree program.
+MIU’s minor in physics offers a comprehensive overview of the subject and how it connects to other fields, making it the perfect complement to any major degree program.

 In our physics minor program, you will: